amogh895/E-Commerce_MERNstack_Project/README.md

-# E-Commerce Hub (MERN Stack with AI Support & Driver Management)
+# Electronify (E-commerce website with AI Assistance Bot for customer support)

-Electronify,a full-stack E-Commerce web application developed using the MERN Stack (MongoDB, Express.js, React.js, and Node.js).
+Electronify,a full-stack E-Commerce electronic product based web application developed using the MERN Stack (MongoDB, Express.js, React.js, and Node.js).
 This project is designed to provide a smooth shopping experience for customers while also offering a dedicated Warehouse Admin Dashboard for managing products, delivery operations, and customer support.

 To enhance user experience, the platform also includes an AI-powered NLP chatbot that helps users by understanding and responding to common customer queries in real time.